 Large-scale efforts to explore the human microbiome have included the U.S. National Institutes of Health's Human Microbiome Project (HMP) and the European Commission's Metagenomics of the Human Intestinal Tract (MetaHIT) project.
-In May 2016, The White House Office of Science and Technology Policy announced the new National Microbiome Initiative (NMI), in collaboration with U.S. federal agencies and private-sector stakeholders.
-Intended "to foster the integrated study of microbiomes across different ecosystems," and funded at $121 million for fiscal year 2016 and 2017, the stated goals of the initiative include: supporting interdisciplinary research; developing platform technologies; and expanding the microbiome workforce.
+In 2016-2017, the White House Office of Science and Technology Policy funded a National Microbiome Initiative (NMI), in collaboration with U.S. federal agencies and private-sector stakeholders "to foster the integrated study of microbiomes across different ecosystems."

 Automated genomic workflows